 - Central Reservations 800-329-9205 www.jacksonhole.net

 - Sea Kayak— The ultimate flat water explorer—at home in open seas or inches from shore.
 Stealthy, quiet and quick, sea kayaks are the premier platform for wildlife viewing.
 From alpine lakes in Wyoming to island hopping in Baja or Galapagos, sea kayaks are a low-impact way to get out on the water.
 Generally two-person kayaks are provided; single kayaks may be available upon request.

-- Stand Up Paddleboard (SUP)– Rigid like a surfboard, but inflatable like a raft, stand up paddleboards are 10-feet long and surprisingly stable at close to three-feet wide.
-Hop on a SUP to turn stretches of calm, flat water into an active adventure!
-(Fun for one paddler at a time, available on a shared basis
+- Stand Up Paddleboard (SUP)-Rigid like a surfboard, but inflatable like a raft, stand up paddleboards are 10-feet long and surprisingly stable at close to three-feet wide.
+Helmets required. (* The use of SUPs is only allowed in camp- not for lake crossings.
+Fun for one paddler at a time)

 - Oar Raft- The OARS flagship, oar rafts are the most stable of whitewater craft.
 They are inflatable rafts that your guide pilots with long oars from a center-mounted aluminum frame.
 Ample deck space allows for lounging in calm stretches.
 (Three to five passengers)

 - A motorized snout-rig raft is used as a support boat on the lake.